sarabenali88/IoT/docs/uxd/concept_design.md

 ### Requirements
 To meet the user needs, these are the requirements I have set up for the smart device:
-- There is a website to make all the appointments.
-A simple website will be provided so the user can enter the date, time and appointment name.

 - The device makes use of an LCD-display screen, so you can see the name of my appointment.
 By using the LCD-display the appointment name can be display on the device for the user.
 This is easy because you can immediately